Scifiler-sys/Training_Code_.NET_Ext_AWS/2-Csharp/Day-3/Notes/Readme.md

     * Can't add numerical datatypes anymore
     * Can't use specific methods from a class
     * etc.
+### ArrayList
+* Works the same as a List but it is non-generic version of it

 # Conversion
 * C# is statically typed at compiled time.
 Meaning after a variable is declared, it cannot be declared again.